alexandra-storton/Seasonal-Funnel-Analysis/README.md

 <br>

 **4. Canada has high AOVs during the BFCM, but is only 8% of traffic**
-* Consider Canada as an area of expansion for BFCM, high AOVs $95.28 cs $77.78 in the US.
-Make up only 8.2% of BFCM market vs the US's 51% - explore localised promotional spend for the Canadian market during the November peak to capitalise on higher per-user spend.
+* Canada represents a high-value underinvested market with an AOV of $95.28 vs $77.78 in the US, yet is only 8.2% of the BFCM traffic compared to the US's 51% — suggesting significant upside from targeted localised spend during the November peak.

 <br>